manwar/python-guide/introduction-to-python.md

 In a nutshell, there are three ways to reverse a sequence

     a) reverse()
-        - reverse a mutable sequence in-place
+        - Reverse a mutable sequence in-place
-        - not avaialbe for immutable sequences
+        - Not avaialbe for immutable sequences

     b) slicing[::-1]
-        - creates a reversed copy of a sequence
+        - Creates a reversed copy of a sequence
         - Fastest but makes a copy of the sequence
-        - memory considerations to reverse millions of items?
+        - Memory considerations to reverse millions of items?
-        - used for both mutable and immutable sequences
+        - Used for both mutable and immutable sequences

     c) reversed()
-        - returns a reverse iterator
+        - Returns a reverse iterator
-        - scales well to millions of items
+        - Scales well to millions of items
-        - used for both mutable and immutable sequences
+        - Used for both mutable and immutable sequences

 #### min() / max()